Landlord Guides · Last updated 3 June 2026

 Gas Safety

-An annual gas safety check in Gibraltar typically costs £60 to £100 (as of May 2026).
+Gas safety checks in Gibraltar are quoted per job rather than at a published fixed rate, so get a couple of quotes.
 Ask any engineer you use for evidence of their qualifications and competence for the specific appliances in the property.
 When seeking a suitable engineer, ask for certification relevant to the appliance type rather than assuming any UK-based registration scheme applies locally.

 Electrical Safety

 All electrical installations must be safe and maintained to BS 7671, the wiring standard Gibraltar electricians work to.
-For Houses in Multiple Occupation (HMOs), a full electrical inspection every five years is a legal requirement.
-For standard single-tenancy properties, the five-year inspection cycle is not legally mandated, but you remain fully responsible for the safety of the installation throughout the tenancy.
+Gibraltar has no published HMO licensing regime and no legally mandated inspection cycle for standard tenancy properties, but you remain fully responsible for the safety of the installation throughout the tenancy.

-Good practice for non-HMO properties is to commission an inspection at the start of a new tenancy or whenever a concern arises.
+Good practice is to commission a full inspection every five years or so, at the start of a new tenancy, or whenever a concern arises.
 Any fault identified as urgent must be fixed before the property is let or immediately upon discovery during a tenancy.
 All electrical appliances you supply must be safe and in working order.

 Energy Performance Certificates

 An Energy Performance Certificate (EPC) is mandatory on every new tenancy and at point of sale in Gibraltar.
 EPCs are issued under the framework overseen by the Department of the Environment and Climate Change (DECC), run on an A to G rating scale, and are valid for 10 years.
-A typical EPC costs £100 to £200 (as of May 2026).
+Cost is set by the market rather than fixed by Government, so get quotes from a couple of the accredited assessors.

 You must provide the EPC to prospective tenants before they sign.
 Failing to do so is a breach of your obligations.
 Many older Gibraltar properties rate lower on energy efficiency due to their construction, so it is worth understanding your property's rating and what practical improvements are feasible.